lgbt-foundation/whitepaper/whitepaper.md

 The full list of partners will be released shortly.
 Please [link]subscribe to our newsletter[/link] to be informed about the launch partners and other parties that have expressed interest in adopting the LGBT Token.

-## TECHNICAL INFRASTRUCTURE

-The LGBT Tokens will be compliant with ERC20 standard and will be based on the Ethereum blockchain.
-A technical white paper will also be considered in due course.
-This white paper focuses on the issues that the LGBT Foundation strives to solve.
-A paper with further details exploring the solution will be released separately.

-At this stage, several elements of possible solutions are discussed as follows:

-### Hybrid Off-Chain/On-Chain Architecture

-Although the Ethereum blockchain technology is powerful due to its support for readily-deployable smart contracts, one of its oft-cited drawbacks is that it is expensive and slow to confirm a transaction.
-While there are a number of proposals on the roadmap to address the issue, it is presently not clear how the issue will be resolved in the near future.
-We are aware that the time taken to confirm a transaction on the blockchain is increasingly crucial as we move toward mass adoption, and are constantly surveying alternative solutions.

-As part of our ongoing research and development efforts, the LGBT Foundation and each of its partners are evaluating a hybrid architecture (off-chain/on-chain solution) to support fast transaction execution required by an increasing volume of transactions, while preserving a sufficient degree of decentralization.
-Furthermore, we are constantly observing the advancements made by all major blockchain infrastructure providers to use the right technology for each one of our key purposes.

-### Ethereum Settlement Layer

-Users wishing to transfer LGBT Token into and out of the applications will be able to do so by interacting with the public Ethereum network, which will serve as a decentralized settlement layer.
-Initially, users interacting with the LGBT Token inside Hornet will have a more managed experience.
-This will allow the early version of the system to solve for blockchain scalability bottlenecks, feeless transactions, faster transaction times, and encapsulation of complex features like private keys.
-Over time, we expect the LGBT Token will be used beyond the launch partners, and we expect the development of blockchain technology to accommodate these features in a decentralized setting.

-LGBT Foundation may be listed on public exchanges shortly after the initial Token Share and the LGBT Foundation will announce such developments accordingly.

 ## TIMELINE